chStaiger/surf-metadata-registry/README.md

     search     Search CKAN datasets
-    update     Update metadata for an existing dataset delete     Delete a dataset or metadata key from CKAN
+    update     Update metadata for an existing dataset delete     Delete a dataset or metadata key from CKAN get        Information how to retrieve data from the systems. dcache     Commands to monitor a dCache folder and registered files.

 Examples:
   surfmeta ckan list